About this day

 About Yasmin Ali

 Yasmin is a chemical engineer with a passion for communicating engineering stories, and a wealth of experience in the energy industry.
-She has been featured on BBC radio and television to inspire and encourage people to consider careers in engineering and energy.

 Plastic fantastic?
 Jamie Gallagher, University of Glasgow